ericleasemorgan/reader-workshop/README.md

    1. Download and install Wordle.
 It is a Java application, so you may need to download and install Java along the way, but Java is probably already installed on your computer.
    2. Use your text editor to open reader.txt which is located in the etc directory/folder.
 Once opened, copy all of the text.
-   3. Open Wordle, select the "Your Text" tab, and paste the whole of the text file into the window.
+   3. open Wordle, select the "Your Text" tab, and paste the whole of the text file into the window.
    4. Click the "Wordle" tab and your word cloud will be generated.
 Use the Wordle's menu options to customize the output.

 Congratulations, you have just visualized the whole of your study carrel.